-Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by single year of age, UK, 9 June to 17 July 2022
+Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by single year of age, UK, 14 June to 23 July 2022

 - 1. Estimates use a different method to the modelled daily estimates of the percentage testing positive by age group for England and are not directly comparable. - 2.
-There are no estimates for those aged two years in Wales on account of limited data for that age in the time period. - 3.
+There are no estimates for those aged 2 years in Wales on account of limited data for that age in the time period. - 3.
 As a result of smaller sample sizes as we transition to our new digital data collection method, single year of age analysis for Northern Ireland is not available this week. - 4.
-This figure presents single year of age estimates for England, Wales and Scotland up until the reference day of 17 July 2022 as there is a higher level of uncertainty beyond this period.
-Data for this period, up to 20 July 2022 is available in our accompanying datasets.
+This figure presents single year of age estimates for England and Scotland up until the reference day of 23 July 2022, and for Wales up until the reference day of 22 July 2022, as there is a higher level of uncertainty beyond this period.
+Data for this period, up to 26 July 2022, are available in our accompanying datasets.